Rosegarden

-Rosegarden is a free software digital audio workstation program developed for Linux with ALSA and Qt4.
-It acts as an audio and MIDI sequencer, scorewriter and musical composition and editing tool.
+Rosegarden is a free software digital audio workstation program developed for Linux with ALSA, JACK and Qt4.
+It acts as an audio and MIDI sequencer, scorewriter, and musical composition and editing tool.
 It is intended to be a free alternative to such applications as Cubase.

-Software synthesizer is available as a plugin, and it is possible to use external MIDI synthesizer, hardware or software (such as FluidSynth or TiMidity++) in order to make any sound from MIDI compositions.
-Recent versions of Rosegarden support the DSSI software synthesizer plugin interface, and can use some Windows VST plugins through an adapter.
+Software synthesizers are available as a plugin, and it is possible to use external MIDI synthesizer, hardware or software (such as FluidSynth, TiMidity++ or Yoshimi) in order to make any sound from MIDI compositions.
+Recent versions of Rosegarden support the DSSI software synthesizer plugin interface and can use some Windows VST plugins through an adapter.
+As of version 24.12 LV2 plugin beta support is provided.
+Connection to software synths is provided via ALSA MIDI.